ToobaF/toobaf.github.io/index.md

 ## Standards Contribution

-ETSI Industries Specifications Group (ISG) for Permissiond Distributed Ledgers (PDL)- Rapporteur of the Work Item on 'Smart Contracts' <a href="https://portal.etsi.org/webapp/WorkProgram/Report_WorkItem.asp?WKI_ID=58907">Link to the WI</a>
+- Rapporteur of the Work Item on 'Smart Contracts' **Group Report PDL - 004** ETSI Industries Specifications Group (ISG) for Permissiond Distributed Ledgers (PDL) <a href="https://portal.etsi.org/webapp/WorkProgram/Report_WorkItem.asp?WKI_ID=58907">Link to the WI</a>

+- Rapporteur of the Work Item on 'Smart Contracts' **Group Specifications PDL - 11** ETSI Industries Specifications Group (ISG) for Permissiond Distributed Ledgers (PDL) <a href="https://portal.etsi.org/webapp/WorkProgram/Report_WorkItem.asp?WKI_ID=62584">Link to the WI</a>

 ---